 Is 98.6°F the Normal Temperature?

-Of course, not everyone is normal, so some healthy people may have slightly higher or lower normal temps.
+Of course, not everyone is normal, so some healthy people may have slightly higher or lower normal-for-them temps.
 Further, babies and children tend to have higher temps and older adults tend to have lower normal temps.
-Thus, in short, the 98.6°F normal average temperature is misleading at best.
+Thus, in short, the idea of a 98.6°F normal average temperature is misleading.

 Where Does the 98.6 Average Come From?